 - You may also be required to attend a credibility interview.

-- You will be contacted to tell you whether or not your visa application has been successful.
+- You will be contacted by UK Visas and Immigration to tell you whether or not your visa application has been successful.

 When Should I Apply for a Student Visa?